BillyJaf/Chess-AWS-Lambda/README.md

 - Billy Jaffray

 ## Overview
-A REST API for a chess client-server application.
+An AWS-Lambda API for a chess client-server application.
 Checkout the frontend [here](https://github.com/BillyJaf/Chess-Frontend-TS)!

 ## Background and Motivation